sled-rs/sled-rs.github.io/perf.md

 and see how much faster the program runs.
 If it's not any faster, it doesn't matter how much you improve it, you will never be able to match the benefit of completely deleting it (assuming it doesn't get compiled away anyway).
-Don't spent time speeding up code that does not contribute to the overall cost.
+Don't spend time speeding up code that does not contribute to the overall cost.

 #### causal profiling